List of deleted state highways in California: State Route 245 (1963–1965)

 From 1963 to 1965, State Route 245 (SR 245) was originally defined to run from Interstate 5 (I-5) to SR 60 in the Los Angeles area, as a temporary route during construction in Downtown Los Angeles.

 State Route 250

-State Route 250 was the designation for State College Boulevard from I-5 in Orange to SR 91.
+State Route 250 was the designation for southern part of State College Boulevard from I-5 in Orange to SR 91 in Anaheim.
 The routing was only a temporary routing and the route ceased to be a state highway when the adjacent SR 57 freeway was completed.